The Clear

 earthly reason why I

-couldn't win my own damn bear!
+couldn't win my own damn teddy bear!

 I entered the following week.
-Thank goodness they were so nice
+Thank goodness, they were so nice

 about it!
 I was worried my desire to enter the contest might